 How Are Tooth-Colored Fillings Placed?

 The process for removing the decayed portion of the tooth is the same.
-Once the decay is gone, and the tooth is clean, the space is shaped to prepare it for the filling.
+Once the decay is gone and the tooth is clean, the space is shaped to prepare it for the filling.
 The space is then etched with an acid gel to aid bonding between the resin and the tooth.
 The composite resin is then placed in layers, hardened each time with a light.
-After the filling is complete, any high spots are removed, and the tooth is polished.
+After the filling is complete, any uneven spots are removed, and the tooth is polished.

 Can Metal Fillings Be Replaced with Composite Fillings?